-- The federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae, Freddie Mac and Ginnie Mae and the U.S. government, may materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders. - Volatile market conditions for mortgages and mortgage-related assets as well as the broader financial markets have resulted in a significant contraction in liquidity for mortgages and mortgage-related assets, which may adversely affect the value of the assets in which we invest. - Mortgage loan modification programs, refinancing programs and future legislative action may adversely affect the value of, and the returns on, our Agency RMBS. - Interest rate mismatches between the Agency RMBS in which we intend to invest and our borrowings may reduce our net interest margin during periods of changing interest rates. - Increased levels of prepayments on the mortgages underlying our Agency RMBS might decrease net interest income or result in a net loss. - Our intended use of leverage could have a negative impact on our business. - Adverse market developments could cause our lenders to require us to pledge additional assets as collateral.
+- The federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae, Freddie Mac and Ginnie Mae and the U.S. government, may materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders. - Volatile market conditions for mortgages and mortgage-related assets as well as the broader financial markets have resulted in a significant contraction in liquidity for mortgages and mortgage-related assets, which may adversely affect the value of the assets in which we invest. - Mortgage loan modification programs, refinancing programs and future legislative action may adversely affect the value of, and the returns on, our Agency RMBS. - Interest rate mismatches between the Agency RMBS in which we intend to invest and our borrowings may reduce our net interest margin during periods of changing interest rates. - Increased levels of prepayments on the mortgages underlying our Agency RMBS might decrease net interest income or result in a net loss. - Our intended use of leverage could have a negative impact on our business. - We intend to finance our acquisitions of target assets using short-term financing and thus will be exposed to changes in the availability of financing. - Adverse market developments could cause our lenders to require us to pledge additional assets as collateral.
 If our assets were insufficient to meet these collateral requirements, we might be compelled to liquidate particular assets at inopportune times and at unfavorable prices. - Hedging against interest rate exposure may not completely insulate us from interest rate risk and could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our shareholders. - The residential mortgage loans in which we intend to invest and that underlie the non-Agency RMBS in which we invest, and other mortgage-related assets in which we may opportunistically invest, are subject to risk of default, among other risks, and could result in losses. - The mortgage loans underlying our non-Agency RMBS are subject to defaults, foreclosure timeline extension, fraud and residential price depreciation and unfavorable modification of loan principal amount, interest rate and amortization of principal, which could result in losses to us. - We will be highly dependent on communications and information systems operated by third parties, and systems failures could significantly disrupt our business. - We will be dependent on our Manager and certain key personnel of Ellington that will be provided to us through our Manager, and we may not find a suitable replacement if our Manager terminates the management agreement or such key personnel are no longer available to us.

-- The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be costly and difficult to terminate. - Failure to qualify, or maintain our qualification, as a REIT would subject us to U.S. federal income tax, which could adversely affect the value of our common shares and would substantially reduce the cash available for distribution to our shareholders. - Loss of our exclusion from regulation as an investment company under the Investment Company Act could require us to restructure our operations, sell certain of our assets or abstain from the purchase of certain assets, which could have an adverse effect on our financial condition and results of operations.
+- The management agreement with our Manager was not negotiated on an arm's-length basis and may not be as favorable to us as if it had been negotiated with an unaffiliated third party and may be costly and difficult to terminate, including in the event of a non-renewal of the management agreement or a termination for poor performance. - Failure to qualify, or maintain our qualification, as a REIT would subject us to U.S. federal income tax, which could adversely affect the value of our common shares and would substantially reduce the cash available for distribution to our shareholders. - Loss of our exclusion from regulation as an investment company under the Investment Company Act could require us to restructure our operations, sell certain of our assets or abstain from the purchase of certain assets, which could have an adverse effect on our financial condition and results of operations.